pecie-pc/IMS-DC-SDK-Open-Source/README.md

 ## Build and Release

 1. **Adaptation**:
-   The SDK relies on the terminal's DC, screen sharing, extended capabilities, and AR services, which must be supported by the terminal.
+- The SDK relies on the terminal's DC, screen sharing, extended capabilities, and AR services, which must be supported by the terminal;
+- The terminal must be granted the android.permission.CONTROL_INCALL_EXPERIENCE and android.permission.PACKAGE_USAGE_STATS permissions by default.

 2. **Packaging**:
    Supports multi-channel packaging.